microsoft/malmo/doc/install_windows.md

 ## Installing dependencies on Windows (automated) ##

 We provide a PowerShell script for installing all required dependencies.
 Please note that this script is still experimental.
+You can of course follow the same install steps as the script manually.
+NOTE: Minecraft requires Java 8 and Malmo requires a 64 bit version of Python.

 Prerequisites: